github/docs/content/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions.md

   track_pr:
     runs-on: ubuntu-latest
     steps:
     # Uses the [tibdex/github-app-token](https://github.com/tibdex/github-app-token) action to generate an installation access token for your app from the app ID and private key.
-The installation access token is accessed later in the workflow as ${{ steps.generate_token.outputs.token }}.
+The installation access token is accessed later in the workflow as `{% raw %}${{ steps.generate_token.outputs.token }}{% endraw %}`.
     #
     #Replace `APP_ID` with the name of the secret that contains your app ID.
     #